8ta4/word/README.md

 1. Open a terminal.

-1. Add the following block to your `alacritty.toml`:
+1. Merge these bindings into your Alacritty configuration:

    ```toml
    [keyboard]